Associate Principals Convention

 2. Using Targeted Student Support to Strengthen Student Attendance

-Lisa Goihl, Associate Principal, River Falls High School
+Lisa Goihl, Associate Principal, Heidi Link, Assistant Principal and Zac Campbell, Student Success Coordinator, River Falls High School

 With the effects of Covid attendance issues still looming, we have used deeper connections to help our students choose to come to school.
 The addition of additional support and changes in how we approach attendance issues has helped our attendance numbers stay relatively strong.